-Breakfast: Starts at 8:30 am and ends at 9:00 am.
-Students on late buses are allowed to eat prior to reporting to class.
+Breakfast: Starts at 7:50 am and ends at 8:30 am.
+Students on late buses are allowed to get breakfast.

 Lunch: Each class will have a designated lunchtime.
 Consult with your child's teacher in order to determine the designated lunchtime for your child's class.
-At this time, parents are strongly discouraged from eating lunch with your child in order to alleviate the number of individuals within the building at one time.
-Please do not bring in fast food for your child to eat during lunch (McDonalds, Burger King, Zaxby's, etc.).
+At this time, parents are strongly encouraged to contact the teacher prior to coming to eat lunch from with your child in order to alleviate the number of individuals within the building at one time.
+Please do not bring fast food for your child to eat during lunch (McDonalds, Burger King, Zaxby's, etc.).